Ilogeek/redmine_issue_dynamic_edit/README.md

 ### 🔴  What info you should provide when opening an issue
 >This plugin use JS a lot.
-Could you then please check your JS console from your web browser ( [HowTo](https://webmasters.stackexchange.com/a/77337) ) and try again your issue.
+Check your JS console from your web browser ( [HowTo](https://webmasters.stackexchange.com/a/77337) ) and try again to reproduce your issue.
 You'll see some information about what goes wrong.
 >
->Could you copy / paste it in your issue and expand all possible object (error data for example) so we can look if there's a problem with the ajax call the plugin performs to update the issue or if there's any JS error.
+>Copy and paste the result that appears in your console in the Github issue and expand all possible object (error data for example).
+With this data, we can look if there's a problem with the ajax call the plugin performs to update the issue or if there's any JS error.

 ### Example